United Resource Operators Confederation is the Trade Association for UK Skip Hire Sector.

-There is now a new trade association which will represent the United Kingdom’s skip hire and waste transfer sector.
-This area was in need of a new grouping to publicize its members and publish standards, so the Waster welcomes the formation this new association.
+It is the trade association which represents the United Kingdom's skip hire and waste transfer sector.
+This trade association to publicises its members, and publishes standards.
+The Waster welcomed the formation of this association in 2010.

 We understand that URoc was an idea which started going the rounds several months ago and its founder group started out by communicating through the UK “Skip Hire Magazine”.